Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 • To impress or mess with somebody.

-The point is the hosts file is not a security measure, it's a control measure.
-Blocking a domain doesn't make your computer any safer, it only keeps the machine from accessing it.
+The point is that the HOSTS file is not a security measure but a control measure.
+Blocking a domain doesn’t make your computer safer.
+It only prevents the machine from accessing it.

-Using the hosts file is the sure way to control the binding of a domain to an IP address in a computer, and all that applies.
-Consequently, among other things, it's a straightforward and effective method to block certain websites from the machine.
+Using the HOSTS file is a sure way to control the binding of a domain to an IP address on a computer, and all that applies.
+Consequently, it’s a straightforward and effective method to block certain websites from the machine.

-Entering one domain at a time into the hosts file can be time-consuming.
-For this reason, there are a lot of pre-made hosts files, where somebody has compiled a long list of blocked domains, available for download.
+Entering one domain at a time into the HOSTS file can be time-consuming.
+For this reason, there are many pre-made HOSTS files, where somebody has compiled a long list of blocked domains, available for download.

-However, be careful with these pre-packaged hosts files.
-They tend to include hundreds of domains to block all kinds of things, including legit services.
-That's not to mention there can be malicious entries.
+However, be careful with these pre-packaged HOSTS files.
+They tend to include hundreds of domains to block all kinds of things, including legitimate services.
+Not to mention, there can be malicious entries.

-Many domains are interconnected, and blocking one can make others not work properly.
-Blocking a wrong domain can also cause important functions of a computer, such as auto-updates or security/integrity checks, to stop working.
+Many domains are interconnected, and blocking one can prevent others from working properly.
+Blocking the wrong domain can also cause important computer functions, such as auto-updates or security/integrity checks, to stop working.

 The final thoughts

-It's a great tool when you use it properly for the right purpose.
+It’s a great tool when used properly for the right purpose.
 But it can also be a pain when you abuse it or are not aware of it.
-It can cause a lot of unexpected connection issues—it's like a phonebook that has been deliberately altered.
+It can cause many unexpected connection issues—it’s like a phonebook that has been deliberately altered.

 Share what you just read!